-Things to do in Ayia Napa, Cyprus
+Best Things to do in Ayia Napa, Cyprus

-Cape Greco National Park is a protected park.
-For anyone drawn to the water and who loves to swim, this should be at the top of your list for things to do in Ayia Napa.
+Cape Greco National Park is a protected park in Ayia Napa, Cyprus, and one of the best places to visit in Europe.
+For anyone drawn to the water and who loves to swim, this should be at the top of your list of things to do in Ayia Napa.
 The waters at Cape Greco are heavenly, and the cape is famous for the clear blue waters and array of natural rock formations, many of which feature hidden caves.

 This area is also said to be home to the Ayia Sea Monster (known locally as the Friendly Sea Monster).
 It’s supposedly not a harmful monster, and it’s said that the only things you’ll end up with if you cross paths with the creature are a feeling of awe and a very cool story.

-Makronissos Beach & Tombs
+2. Makronissos Beach & Tombs

-This region of the Mediterranean has no shortage of beaches, so it should come as no surprise that Cyprus is full of them.
+This region of the Mediterranean has no shortage of beaches, so it should be no surprise that Cyprus is full of them.
 Makronissos Beach is located a few miles west of the city center.
 It is a quieter alternative to the party vibes of Nissi Beach, though its ideal swimming conditions (soft, white sand and calm, clear waters) make it a popular spot with both tourists and locals.
 This is a great place to do beach activities like waterskiing, paddle boating, and diving.

 There are even steps carved into the stone for an easy descent into the crypts.
 If you find yourself getting a little spooked, the beach is just a stone’s throw away and a good place to cool off before heading on to the next part of your day.

 The museum is open year-round (but closed on Sundays during the winter season) with entrance fees for adults & students.

-Ayia Napa Monastery
+4. Ayia Napa Monastery

 Warm, ancient, sunbaked stone, underground tunnels, arches and pillars, a hidden cave; the Ayia Napa Monastery is shrouded in an air of exotic magic and mystery, particularly given that its exact age and origins are unknown.
 Its construction has been roughly dated to the 15th century when Cyprus was conquered and taken by Venetians.